 Based on the preceding discussion, we posit that consumer demographics influences acceptance or rejection of HSR and this study provides empirical evidence on such a phenomenon while an examination on causal psychological routes and the dynamics of specific populations needs scrutiny.
-We provide closure to this significant gap by presenting a cross country study with a sample size of 1311 from six nations, acceptance or rejection of HSR within the context of southeast Asian (SEA)hotels and psychological routes influencing prescription of systemic outcomes of HSR.
+We provide closure to this significant gap by presenting a cross country study with a sample size of 1311 from six nations, acceptance or rejection of HSR within the context of SEA hotels and psychological routes influencing prescription of systemic outcomes of HSR.
 The more trustworthy technology and technological agents become, the more visitors will rely on them because they can now offer "near-human" experiences, contingent to that, research must adopt a multidisciplinary approach rather than focusing solely on "pure" humans (Sigala, 2018).

-Nowadays hotel service robots (HSRs) are often human like or anthropomorphic (Chiang et al., 2022).
-Researchers have emphasised the perceived dominion function and the ostensive perils of HSR (Ferrari et al., 2016).
+Nowadays hotel service robots (HSRs) are often human like or anthropomorphic (Chiang, 2022).
+Researchers have emphasised the perceived dominion function and the ostensive perils of HSR (Ferari et al., 2016).
 The hypothetical association of HSR as posturing intimidation to people with regards to reduced ostensive dominance, assumes contextual eeriness (Yang et al., 2021) providing congruence towards the uncanny valley effect.
-However no study thus far has provided empirical evidence about the preceding phenomenon from a SEA perspective of various hotel and resorts categories (1-5 stars).
+However no study thus far has provided empirical evidence about the preceding phenomenon from a SEA perspective of various hotel and resorts categories (1 to 5 stars).
 We address the issue of generality of previous findings and provide clarity through a cross sectional study within the context of industrial cross country and academia respectively.
 According to Mordor Intelligence (2022) a renowned market intelligence and consultancy firm, Southeast Asians are ahead in robot adoption.

 We further provide robustness in narrowing the research gap by means of employing a transdiagnostic approach to clarify this phenomenon, which is expected to go beyond understanding the rejection or acceptance of HSRs in the hotel industry.
-The cognitive-affective, interpersonal, and cognitive behavioural investigations that this study are grounded on are particularly well-suited to the trandiagnostic approach that seeks to identify core cognitive-behavioural processes which is hypothesised to be important across a range of issues and to develop a manipulative conditional indirect effect that targets these problems.
-This study's uniqueness is that guests at premium hotels were less likely to accept HSRs than guests at other hotel categories.
+The cognitive-affective, interpersonal, and cognitive behavioural investigations that this study are grounded on are particularly well-suited to the trandiagnostic approach that seeks to identify core cognitivebehavioural processes which is hypothesised to be important across a range of issues and to develop a manipulative conditional indirect effect that targets these problems.
+The study's uniqueness is that guests at premium hotels were less likely to accept HSRs than guests at other hotel categories.
 Hence, this work makes three significant contributions.
-First, the acceptability of HSR by travellers and tourists; second, the effects of HSR on the travel and tourism industry; and third, the implications of the aforementioned factors of HSR on the workplace and the replacement of humans Bulchand-Gidumal (2022).
-Our study offers a predictive model of interactions between robots and hotel guest service personnel through key psychological routes, we close these gaps in a considerable way.
-With the help of a cross-country study and a sizeable population from a location where technology-driven hotels are revolutionising hospitality experiences, this study adds new perspectives to theextant literature.
+First, the acceptability of HSR by travellers and tourists; second, the effects of HSR on the travel and tourism industry's economy; and third, the implications of the aforementioned factors of HSR on the workplace and the replacement of humans) Bulchand (2022).
+This study offers a predictive model of interactions between robots and hotel guest service personnel through key psychological routes, we close these gaps in a considerable way.
+With the help of a crosscountry study and a sizeable population from a location where technology-driven hotels are revolutionising hospitality experiences, this study adds new perspectives to the hospitality and tourism literature already in existence.
+In areas where tourism is a significant sector, robot usage (both industrial and service robots) is growing and advancing.
+The usage of service robots is developing quickly in Southeast Asian countries where tourism is a sizable industry, where this ground-breaking study was conducted.